discluster/cluster/README.md

 Cluster processes have two key roles: shard management and event handling.

 The former involves making sure all shards are connected to the gateway.
-If a shard disconnects, it must be resumed (but this is usually handled by the websocket itself).
+If a shard disconnects, it must be resumed (but this is usually handled by the shard itself).
 Some disconnect codes may be classed as 'fatal', a.k.a unrecoverable errors without user intervention.
 If this is the case, an event will be sent back to CONTROL for further processing.
 Refer to the CONTROL repository for more information.

 The other key role is event handling.
 This involves receiving [dispatch packets](https://discord.com/developers/docs/topics/gateway#commands-and-events) from the Discord gateway and emitting them from the cluster itself, where the packet data can be used however the end user sees fit.
 By default, the cluster will take no further action on dispatch packets.